.

 Club Atletico Huracan

-Located in the Parque Patricios neighbourhood of Buenos Aires, Huracan had their moment of glory in the Metropolitano 1973, when they won their only first division title since the end of amateur era.
-They also won the 1989/90 and 1999/2000 Second Division Championships.
-Before professionalization of football by the Argentine Football Association in 1931, the club captured the 1921, 1922, 1925 and 1928 Argentine leagues.
+Though officially founded in 1908, there are papers of a previous foundation on 25 May 1903.
+Huracan had their moment of glory in the Metropolitano 1973, when they won their only first division title since the end of amateur era.
+They also won the 1989-90 and 1999-2000 second division championships.
+Before professionalization of football by the Argentine Football Association in 1931, the club won the 1921, 1922, 1925 and 1928 Argentine amateur leagues.

 Although over recent years Huracan has played several seasons in the 2nd division it has only lost the top category placement category only a few times, and is one of the most popular teams in the country.